Lighttpd 1.4.10 for Windows now available

 thnx.

 Sami: yes I used Cygwin and the versions of each of those tools I do not know off hand, I simply installed Cygwin with whatever tools it offered me.
-FiZZMO and deniz: See this comment (above actually, but click the link is quicker…) : http://kevinworthington.com/?p=106#comment-1442
+FiZZMO and deniz: See this comment (above actually, but click the link is quicker…) : //kevinworthington.com/?p=106#comment-1442

 Kevin: Was there anything special you had to do to compile lighttpd?